DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model_definitions.md

 ```
 ### External Models

 An *External Model* is a `model` that does not include an *Acceptance Scenario*.
-These types of `model`s are used to create simplified interfaces representing external components or actors.
-A typical use case for External Model is to represent a user or external messenger that is not managed by AaC.
-It allows you to quickly create `model`s without having to fully implement them.
+These types of models are used to create simplified interfaces representing external components or actors.
+A typical use case for an External Model is to represent a user or external messenger that is not managed by AaC.
+It allows you to quickly create models without having to fully implement them.

 Bellow is an example External Model.